 Performance measurement was taken one step further when the Board of County Supervisors incorporated community outcome measures into the 1996-2000 Strategic Plan.
 The 1992-1996 Strategic Plan did not contain these outcomes because of a lack of measurement experience.
 These community outcomes are adopted for each strategic goal area and are the essential measures of success which tell the County whether or not it achieved its strategic goals.
 In addition, these outcomes show how the community will benefit or change based on achieving the strategic goal.
 Not all community outcomes have numeric targets due to a lack of base data.
 Keeping with the concept of community-based planning, these community outcome measures were recommended by citizens.
-The community outcomes for each goal in the 2004-2008 Strategic Plan are as follows:
+The community outcomes for each goal in the 2004-2008 Strategic Plan are on the following pages showing actual data from FY 05, FY 06 and FY 07 and the trend toward the goal of achievement of the outcomes.